ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 cross-tabulations of variables (unlike univariate tabulations) stay the same.**

-In Example 5.12, we give an example of invariant PRAM using *sdcMicro*. [#foot44]_ PRAM is a probabilistic method and the results can differ every time we apply PRAM to the same variables of a dataset.
+In :numref:`code512`, we give an example of invariant PRAM using *sdcMicro*. [#foot44]_ PRAM is a probabilistic method and the results can differ every time we apply PRAM to the same variables of a dataset.
 To overcome this and make the results reproducible, it is good